HELL IN HEAVEN? HEAVEN IN HELL? (A-3)

 Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 (John 3:3) Assuredly, I say to you, unless you are converted and become as little children, you will by no means enter the kingdom of heaven.
 (Matthew 18:3)

-Christ’s coming brought in a major development in our standing with the Almighty.
+Christ’s coming brought a major upgrade in our standing with the Almighty.
 As outlined above, by coming to Him, a person gains an iron-clad guarantee of “everlasting life”; he or she “has passed from death into life” and “will by no means [be] cast out.”
 (John 5:24, 6:37) We belong now to the family of God, which resembles (and far surpasses) the kind of comfort and assurance we experience in our earthly families.

 What shall we say then?
 Shall we continue in sin that grace may abound?
 Certainly not!
 How shall we who died to sin live any longer in it?
 (Romans 6:1-2)